zowe/zowe-cli-sample-plugin/README.md

 ### Tutorials

-To learn about how to work with this sample plug-in, build new commands, or build a new Zowe CLI plug-in, see [Develop for Zowe CLI](https://zowe.github.io/docs-site/active-development/extend/extend-cli/cli-devTutorials.html).
+To learn about how to work with this sample plug-in, build new commands, or build a new Zowe CLI plug-in, see [Extend Zowe CLI](https://docs.zowe.org/stable/extend/extend-zowe-overview/#extend-zowe-cli).

 **Note:** For an advanced example on how to create a plug-in that serves as a Credential Manager, see [Zowe CLI secrets for Kubernetes](https://github.com/zowe/zowe-cli-secrets-for-kubernetes/)